Our Members

 is committed to the ecological transition and the promotion of regenerative agriculture that reconciles biodiversity, climate, and social justice.

-Holding a Master's degree in Global Change and Sustainability and a Bachelor's degree in Geosciences, Political Science, and Environmental Sciences, she has extensive expertise in sustainable development and international environmental policies.
+Holding a Master’s degree in Global Change and Sustainability and a Bachelor’s degree in Geosciences, Political Science, and Environmental Science, providing her with solid expertise in sustainable development and international environmental policies.

 Anthony Gargioni